cyplo/resume/README.md

 I'm [Cyryl Płotnicki-Chudyk](mailto:resume@cyplo.net).

 I like things.
 Building things and fixing things.
-I start with some background on the stuff I've built and end with some prose on who I am and how I like to work.
+Here, I start with some background on the stuff I've built and end with some prose on who I am and how I like to work.

 Read on and have a great time !